Sierra Chart Teton Futures Order Routing

 The Average Price on the Position Window and Daily Profit/Loss on the Trade Account Monitor, are based upon a first in first out order fill matching logic when using the Teton Order Routing Service.

 The Daily Profit/Loss also includes the commission for each order fill.
 Therefore, when a trade is closed, the profit/loss of that trade is added to the Daily Profit/Loss minus the round turn commission.
 The commissions are set by the clearing firm and often are just an estimate.
 They are usually not customized for each individual trader, although the Teton order routing system does support commissions at the account level.

 In the case of a micro contract, clearing firms typically will set a per contract commission anywhere from .60 to 1.00 USD.
 For other contracts they will typically set the per contract commission at 2.50 USD.

 It is also possible the clearing firm has set no commissions.
 In which case there is no consideration of commissions in the Daily Profit/Loss value.
 You will need to ask your broker or clearing from about this.

 Whether a commission value per contract for some or all of the symbols is set or not, does not affect the account balance value overnight, when the account balance is synchronized to the account balance value the clearing firm provides for your trading account.
 At that time, a small credit or debit will be made to account for commission differences.

 Rejected Order (Last Trading Date Not Known)

-The reason is to maintain system efficiency and not have to request and hold data for so many different symbols.
-This helps to maintain ultralow latency order routing.
+The reason this rejection occurs is to maintain system efficiency and not have to request and hold data for so many different symbols.
+This helps to maintain ultra low latency order routing.